-Originally from Ghana, I hold a BA in Sociology and Geography from the University of Cape Coast, and an MA in international Affairs from the University of Ghana.
+Originally from Ghana, I hold a B.A. and an M.A. from the University of Cape Coast and the University of Ghana, respectively.

 I conduct research on topics in security studies, international relations, and comparative politics, with a regional focus on Sub-Saharan Africa.

-My current research projects are on conflict and political violence, and peacekeeping and civilian protection in armed conflict, with a regional focus on Africa.
-Additionally, I have ongoing research projects that focus on the intersection between international relations and the Global South; international politics of Africa; and democracy and good governance in Africa.
+My current research projects are on conflict and political violence, and peacekeeping and civilian protection in armed conflict.
+Additionally, I have ongoing research projects that focus on the intersection between international relations and the Global South; international politics of Africa; and democracy and governance in Africa.